adobe-rnd/helix-harmonicabsorber-reports/report_00017_2021-02-10T15-08-03.406Z/readme.md

 There is remarkably little difference to the data from 16…all values are almost the same past 50 lighthouse runs.
 This result is highly encouraging.

+The entire data collection here took around ten minutes with around a second per data collection.
+**This implies it might be possible to generate preliminary results in under a minute (sample size of 20), decent results in two minutes (sample size of 50) and excellent results in five (n=150)**

 [Parent ../](../)